gluethegiant/gtg-rack/README.md

 To build these rack modules, see the official [VCV Rack documentation](https://vcvrack.com/manual/Building.html).

 ## Release Notes

 v.
+1.0.3 The Mix Group Release (October 18, 2019)

+- Mix groups can more easily use the faders and vu meters of Bus Depot modules while still routing buses to final send effects (e.g. when you have one reverb to rule them all)
+- Added bus output to Bus Depot to facilitate mix groups.
+- Added the Road module to merge mix groups
+- Added three input level knobs to Enter Bus (allows, among other things, creative routing of a send effect return)

+v.
 1.0.2 The Tick Release (October 12, 2019)